Gap Year Paid Opportunities

 Insight Collaborative Fellowships

-Program selects Fellows who are dedicated to making a positive difference in the world through conflict management, and provides them with an opportunity to turn their passion and determination into action.
-Through intensive training and planning, Insight Collaborative teaches Fellows how to develop and implement innovative programs throughout the world in a series of three-month placements.
+Through intensive training and planning, Fellows develop and implement innovative programs throughout the world in a series of three-month placements.
 Incorporating the knowledge and experience of local partners in the field, Fellows provide training, manage teams, coordinate projects, and help organizations address the needs of those affected by conflict.

 Jewish Organizing Initiative

-JOI recruits young Jewish adults (generally ages 22-30) from all over the world for a year of leadership training that includes: working for social and economic justice, Jewish learning, training in grass roots community organizing skills, and Jewish community bonding.
-The fellowship year involves work in social justice community or labor organizations, generally in low-income community organizations, (sometimes in the Jewish community) and weekly learning and reflection about organizing for justice, Judaism, and community building.
+The fellowship year for young Jewish adults (generally ages 22-30) involves work in social justice community or labor organizations, generally in low-income community organizations, and weekly learning and reflection about organizing for justice, Judaism, and community building.

 Kettering Foundation